H-1B 90-Day Filing Window | Next Steps for H1B Lottery Winners

 Also, not required to pay the fee when a petitioner files its second or subsequent request for an extension of stay with the same employer for a foreign worker, files an amended petition that does not contain any requests to extend the validity of the petition it seeks to amend or files again only to correct a USCIS error (no requests to extend validity can be in these petitions).

-8. Mail your H-1B petition at the correct service center, as indicated on your Registration Selection Notice.
+8. Mail your H-1B petition to the correct service center, as indicated on your Registration Selection Notice.
 Failure to mail it to the correct location can result in the petition getting rejected or denied.

 How to Organize Your H-1B Package